OctopusDeploy/blog/blog/2018-07/kubernetes-containers-update/index.md

 To help unlock all the scenarios we won't be adding first-class support for at this moment, we are making a few changes to the family of _Run a Script_ steps to make working with container images a bit nicer.

 Previously, the only way you could reference a package from a script step was to embed the script in the package.
 And this wasn't even supported for container images.
 This meant that working with container images in custom script steps generally involved adding the image tag as a regular variable, and modifying it before creating the release.
 This works, but it forfeits the traditional Octopus-goodness around versioning, for example: selecting the package versions when creating a release; being able to bind the release version to the package version; seeing which versions are included in the release; etc. Customers are even simulating these by including dummy packages (e.g. NuGet or Zip) in their deployment process to represent their container images, since these would be captured in the release.
 This is very clever, but also made us sad.
-It shouldn't require that level of ingenuity to work with container images.
+It shouldn't require that level of ingenuity.

 You will now be able to reference packages (including container images) from script steps.
 The versions of these packages will be selected when creating a release, and will then be available from your custom script, both as a set of variables and the package itself depending on the acquisition options selected (see [the spec](https://github.com/OctopusDeploy/Specs/blob/master/Script-Step-Packages/index.md) for more details).